AndhikaWB/pawpularity-contest-dtc/notes/Eval.md

 ## Evidently AI

-It's already been covered by Zoomcamp, so I purposely looked at Evidently last.
+It's already been covered by Zoomcamp, so I purposely looked on Evidently last.

 The docs structures are not the best (but still better than some others).
 Firstly, they don't summarizes their components in a single page (e.g. project, report, dashboard), so you need to read multiple pages to see the relationships.
+After reading, turns out project and dashboard are actually optional.

-They also use [presets](https://docs.evidentlyai.com/metrics/all_presets) by default (with pre-configure metrics, etc.) so I have to find it what each preset does behind the scene.
+They promote [presets](https://docs.evidentlyai.com/metrics/all_presets), by default (with pre-configure metrics, etc.) so I have to find it what each preset does behind the scene.
 Another slightly annoying thing is that I had to search through multiple pages to find what methods they supported.
 Turns out it's under [customize data drift](https://docs.evidentlyai.com/metrics/customize_data_drift), separated from common metrics like accuracy, MSE, etc. which are accessible [here](https://docs.evidentlyai.com/metrics/all_metrics).

-After reading their docs a bit further, I can conclude they don't support image drift yet, but they support embedding drift (as dataframe) so I have to rework my model to use embedding if I want to use it.
-However, the plus side is they support LLM.
+I decided to test Evidently directly and my opinions are written below.
+They might sound be a bit harsh, but that's only because I get to test many things directly.
+Also, the bad things here doesn't necessarily mean the other tools are better.

 The good:
-- Easy to use and the presets are nice to use in most cases
+- Easy to use, and the presets make things simpler especially if you use their dashboard
-- The supported metrics and methods are broad enough, but I think not as broad as Alibi Detect (which has a nice checkbox on what kind of media are supported)
+- The supported metrics and methods are broad enough, but I think not as broad as Alibi Detect (which has nice checkboxes on what kind of media are supported)
+- Supports LLM, though I haven't tested it myself

 The bad:
 - Docs may be a bit confusing at first, but I guess not that bad
-- No image support for now, which is weird because they supported LLM already
+- No direct image support for now, but we can use embedding drift as workaround.
+Embedding must be imported as dataframe
+- Only Pandas dataframe is supported as the input.
+I get it that our test data are usually not that big, but this is still ridiculous to me
+- The result dict doesn't have a standard structure/type hint.
+Different metrics may use different path and the data types are mixed between Numpy and pure Python.
+This is a nightmare if you want to upload the result to your own database (e.g. to show to Grafana later)
+- In theory, presets are nice, but combined with the previous issue it becomes unreliable since you can't guarantee the structure.
+In the end, you may want to state the metrics manually to get guaranteed structure

+The last 2 points are especially bad for me, and this is the result after their recent major API changes (v0.7.11).
+I guess it may be even worse than this previously.

 # Winner

-- Technicality: Alibi Detect (very detailed), NannyML (more basic/general)
+- Technicality: Alibi Detect (very detailed), NannyML (more casual/general)
-- Easyness (subjective): Evidently.
-NannyML and whylogs also look simple enough, but may not be as feature complete as Evidently
+- Easyness (subjective): Evidently, but only if you want to use their dashboard.
+Otherwise, I still prefer NannyML

 That's it I guess.
-There are actually more in this field (e.g. DeepEval), but they all support LLM/gen AI only so I'm too lazy to check them.
+There are actually more in this field (e.g. DeepEval), but they all support LLM/generative AI only so I'm too lazy to check them for now.